 Increased evolvability under stress: stress-induced mutagenesis and death

-Stress-induced mutagenesis (SIM) has been a major paradigm shift in the past decades: it postulates that as an answer to stress, bacteria would increase their genome-wide mutation rate, for example thanks to over-expression of error-prone DNA polymerases, increasing the chances that a descendant is able to face the stress.
-This has implications for antibiotic treatment: a sub-inhibitory dose of antibiotics has been reported to increase the genome-wide mutation rate, and thus the rate at which resistance mutations appear, increasing the probability of treatment failure.
+Stress-induced mutagenesis (SIM) has been a major paradigm shift in the past decades: it postulates that as an answer to stress, bacteria increase their genome-wide mutation rate.
+This has been interpreted as a mechanism providing “adaptation on demand” (increased evolvability under stress, increasing the chances that a descendant is able to face the stress)

 Evolution of cooperation and second-order selection pressures

 Because genes coding for cooperation (here public good secretion) face very different selection pressures than more classical genes coding for private traits (affecting only the individual bearing them), we wondered whether they would somehow evolve different genetic properties.